Is the Scroll of Taiwu English Translation Good? (1.0 Localization)

 The most useful correction includes the page URL, the Chinese term or current English wording, the official English wording, and a screenshot or source note.
 A short, specific correction is more useful than a broad claim that a page feels wrong.

-During launch week, terminology fixes take priority over opinion changes.
-Once official names stabilize, the site can shift more attention to balance, route testing, and advanced strategy.
+Terminology fixes take priority over opinion changes, because consistent terms are what let players search, discuss, and follow guides.
+Once names are settled, attention can shift to balance, route testing, and advanced strategy.

 - Send the exact page URL.